 Because skin cancer is so common in Arizona, Nevada, and California, medical researchers are always looking for innovative ways to treat it more effectively.
 Advancements in laser and radiation techniques have significantly reduced many risks; however, don’t forget about traditional skin cancer treatments that have been successful (with only minimal risk) for years, such as curettage and electrodesiccation.

-At acclaimed West Dermatology in Arizona, Nevada, and California, experts in treating your dermatology needs, our skin cancer specialists are committed to your skin cancer needs.
-Contact our dermatologists through our online form or by calling 888-554-8740 to discuss the treatment options for your specific condition.
+At West Dermatology, our skin cancer specialists are committed to your skin cancer needs.
+Contact West Dermatology’s skin care specialists today to discuss treatment options for your specific condition.

 What are Curettage and Electrodesiccation?

 This particular surgical procedure, also referred to as ED&C, was once the treatment of choice for both basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) years before technological and medical advances gave us the advanced techniques for treating skin cancer that are employed today, such as Mohs Micrographic Surgery and laser surgery.
 For many patients, this traditional type of surgery is still the most effective choice for treating their skin cancer.

 In this surgical procedure, there are two basic steps involved: the removal of cancerous skin tissue through scraping followed by the closing of the resulting wound through cauterization.
 It’s a simple procedure that your dermatologist can do here in one of our West Dermatology offices.